Victoria has been my home for the past two years.

 Whilst his post contains a lot of facts from after the 1835 European arrival in Australia, I want to start by recognising the Koori community, the traditional custodians of the land of Victoria and extend my respect to their Elders past and present.
 In particular the Yalukut Weelam clan of the Boon Wurrung people who are the traditional owners of the land I am lucky enough to now live on.

 Aboriginal Australians are the world’s oldest civilisation.
-There is evidence of communities in Victoria having been here for 40,000 years – back in an age when the mountains were continuously covered in snow and there was still a land bridge to Victoria.
+There is evidence of communities in Victoria having been here for 40,000 years – back in an age when the mountains were continuously covered in snow and there was still a land bridge to Tasmania.
 A cranium found in Keilor has been dated to 15,000 years ago and other digs have revealed hearths as old as 31,000 years.

 The Smallest Mainland State